 Not indicated Integral 4 success

-If not early mobility, list any other resources/equipment are you aware of that could be used to decrease onset of secondary conditions such as hospital related weakness associated with prolonged bed-rest during hospital stayDo you feel that improving availability and accessibility of community resources such as health promotion programs, within Scotland County, would be valuable to help your patients recover function and maintain improvements regarding health-related quality-of-life
+If not early mobility, list any other resources/equipment are you aware of that could be used to decrease onset of secondary conditions such as hospital related weakness associated with prolonged bed-rest during hospital stay.

+Do you feel that improving availability and accessibility of community resources such as health promotion programs, within Scotland County, would be valuable to help your patients recover function and maintain improvements regarding health-related quality-of-life?

 15. Any other comments you’d like to share?